Computer Science Course Offerings

-Prerequisite: CPSC 220 and 225 or CPSC 340.
+Prerequisite: CPSC 220 and 225.
 Provides an introduction to computer security.
 The focus is on providing the students a wide overview of current computer security.
 Topics covered include, but are not limited to, basic cryptography, network security, system security, wireless security and mobile security.
 In addition, course labs provide a hands-on, in-depth exploration of specific topics.

 348 – Web Application Development (3)

 Prerequisite:CPSC 225, and a grade of C or better in CPSC 240.
 Presents basic techniques for the design and implementation of database-driven web applications.
 Topics include the design of relational and NoSQL databases and scaling techniques such as the use of load balancing and distributed systems.
 Programming intensive using a dynamic high-level general-purpose language.